Ponte348/Nim_CSLP/README.md

 ### 3. Text Editor

-Use whatever you prefer, we will be using VSCode with the Nim language support extension (Marketplace: kosz78.nim).
+Use whatever you prefer, we will be using VSCode with the [Nim](https://marketplace.visualstudio.com/items?itemName=nimsaem.nimvscode) plugin.